qwiklabs-org/horizon-sdv/terraform/modules/sdv-bash-on-bastion-host/README.md

 # SDV Bash on bastion host

-Execute a bash script on the bastion host
+This module executes a bash script on the bastion host every time an apply is executed.

 # Terraform doc